KateWilkinson/camping-app/readme.md

 MVP 1

 As a holiday-maker
-I want to see a list of options/a list of campsites (name of campsite) So that I can be better informed

-OR

-As a holiday-maker
 So that I can explore the options available to me
 I would like to see a list of campsites